jpulakka/differentialpressureprobe/README.md

 I wanted to measure air flows and pressure differences in my home's ventilation system.
 Such pressure differences are small, even 1 Pa (0.1 mm water column!) matters, and that's not easy to measure.
 Consequently, commercially available products that are good enough are quite expensive.
 So tein itse ja säästin!

 Instead of a fully standalone MCU-controlled device like this absolutely impressive https://github.com/ardiloot/dif-pressure-meter I wanted some digital detox because I do SW for a living.
-A **differential pressure probe** can be connected to a multimeter, data logger, or oscilloscope.
+A **differential pressure probe** gives out a voltage proportional to the pressure difference, and can be connected to a multimeter, data logger, or oscilloscope.
 Apart from being easier to make, modularity is always beneficial, and an analog voltage signal is the most ubiquitous and flexible; "portable" in software terms.

 ## Implementation